pantheon-systems/documentation/source/content/guides/mariadb-mysql/07-kill-mysql-queries.md

 ---
 title: MariaDB and MySQL on Pantheon
-subtitle: Identify and Kill Queries with MySQL Command-Line Tool
+subtitle: Identify and Stop Queries with MySQL Command-Line Tool
-description: Learn how to identify and kill long-running MySQL queries on your site.
+description: Learn how to identify and stop long-running MySQL queries on your site.
 categories: [troubleshoot]
 tags: [cli, database]
 contributors: [whitneymeredith]
 layout: guide
 showtoc: true
-permalink: docs/guides/mariadb-mysql/kill-mysql-queries
+permalink: docs/guides/mariadb-mysql/stop-mysql-queries
-anchorid: kill-mysql-queries
+anchorid: stop-mysql-queries
 ---

-This section provides information on how to identify and kill queries with MySQL Command-Line Tool.
+This section provides information on how to identify and stop queries with MySQL Command-Line Tool.

 Long-running MySQL queries prevent other transactions from accessing the necessary tables to execute a request, leaving your users on hold.
-You can [access the environment's MySQL database](/guides/mariadb-mysql/mysql-access) to kill these queries.
+You can [access the environment's MySQL database](/guides/mariadb-mysql/mysql-access) to stop these queries.

 <Enablement title="Ramp up website performance" link="/docs/workshops?c=lw4">